InspiredVoltage-IVolt/SimplMessage/README.md

 Quickstart
 ===========

-Let's start with a basic example of sending an object from a client to the server
+Let's start with a basic example of sending an object from a client to the server, before diving into all the details

 ```csharp
 using System;